lightning/bolts/02-peer-protocol.md

 arbitrary combination (they represent the persistent features which affect the channel operation).

-The currently defined types are:
+The currently defined basic types are:
   - no features (no bits set)
   - `option_static_remotekey` (bit 12)
   - `option_anchor_outputs` and `option_static_remotekey` (bits 20 and 12)
   - `option_anchors_zero_fee_htlc_tx` and `option_static_remotekey` (bits 22 and 12)

+Each basic type has the following variations allowed:
+  - `option_scid_alias` (bit 46)

 #### Requirements